-In the FCFOV the off-axis response (sensitivity, spatial resolution) is fairly uniform, at least above $\sim 30 \text{ keV}$ (at the lowest energies the off-axis transparency of the mask falls off quickly).
-However, if a 5x5 dither pattern is used there is a slight ($\sim 2\%$) loss in overall sensitivity averaged over the dither pattern.
+In the FCFOV the off-axis response (sensitivity, spatial resolution) is fairly uniform, at least above ~30 keV (at the lowest energies the off-axis transparency of the mask falls off quickly).
+However, if a 5x5 dither pattern is used, there is a slight (~2%) loss in overall sensitivity averaged over the dither pattern.

 The angular resolution of IBIS is 12' FWHM.
 However, a feature of the mask is that the centroiding accuracy for a point source can be much finer.
-Figure 10 shows the measured point source location accuracy (PSLA) in ISGRI as a function of signal-to-noise ratio from observations (points) and theory (line).
+Figure 10 shows the point source location accuracy (PSLA) in ISGRI as a function of signal-to-noise ratio from observations (points) and theory (line).
 The absolute localisation (after misalignment correction) is better than 50" for bright sources (>10 σ).
 The PICsIT PSLA is a factor ~2 coarser than that of ISGRI (see Figure 11).

 Observers should keep in mind that when INTEGRAL is performing staring observations, clear residual systematic structures are seen in the reconstructed sky images that can degrade the science objectives.
-It is therefore advised to use one of the dithering modes, where the 5x5 dither is the preferred one (see Figure 9).
-We also note that if a strong source (such as the Crab) is present in the partially coded field of view, so-called ghosts may appear in the reconstructed sky images.
-In these cases we recommend to use, if possible, a different pointing so that the contaminating source falls outside the partially coded field of view.
+It is therefore advised to use one of the dithering modes, where the 5x5 dither is preferred (see Figure 9).
+If a strong source (such as the Crab) is within the field of view but only partially coded, so-called ghosts may appear in the reconstructed sky images.
+In these cases we recommend to using, if possible, a different pointing so that the contaminating source falls outside the partially coded field of view.